lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

     }

     /**
+     * @notice Deploys a proxy smart contract.
+     *
      * @dev Deploys an ERC1167 minimal proxy contract using the CREATE2 opcode.
-The address where the contract will be deployed
-     * can be known in advance via the {computeERC1167Address} function.
+The address where the contract will be deployed can be known in advance via the {computeERC1167Address} function.
      *
      * This function deploys contracts without initialization (external call after deployment).
      *
      * The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
-Instead, it is hashed with
-     * keccak256: `keccak256(abi.encodePacked(false, providedSalt))`.
+Instead, it is hashed with keccak256: `keccak256(abi.encodePacked(false, providedSalt))`.
 See {generateSalt} function for more details.
      *
-     * See {generateSalt} function for more details.
+     * Using the same `implementationContract` and `providedSalt` multiple times will revert, as the contract cannot be deployed twice at the same address.
      *
-     * Using the same `implementationContract` and `providedSalt` multiple times will revert, as the contract cannot be deployed
-     * twice at the same address.
-     *
      * Sending value to the contract created is not possible since the constructor of the ERC1167 minimal proxy is not payable.
      *
      * @param implementationContract The contract address to use as the base implementation behind the proxy that will be deployed
-     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt
-     * that will be used by the `CREATE2` opcode for contract deployment *
+     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment
+     *
-     * @return The address of the minimal proxy deployed */ function deployERC1167Proxy(address implementationContract, bytes32 providedSalt) public virtual returns (address)
+     * @return The address of the minimal proxy deployed */ function deployERC1167Proxy( address implementationContract, bytes32 providedSalt
-    {
+    ) public virtual returns (address) {
         bytes32 generatedSalt = generateSalt(providedSalt, false, _EMPTY_BYTE);

-        address proxy = Clones.cloneDeterministic(implementationContract, generatedSalt);
+        address proxy = Clones.cloneDeterministic(
-        emit ContractCreated(proxy, providedSalt, generatedSalt, false, _EMPTY_BYTE);
+            implementationContract,
+            generatedSalt
+        );
+        emit ContractCreated(
+            proxy,
+            providedSalt,
+            generatedSalt,
+            false,
+            _EMPTY_BYTE
+        );

         return proxy;
     }

     /**
+     * @notice Deploys a proxy smart contract and initializes it.
+     *
      * @dev Deploys an ERC1167 minimal proxy contract using the CREATE2 opcode.
 The address where the contract will be deployed
      * can be known in advance via the {computeERC1167Address} function.
      *
      * This function deploys contracts with initialization (external call after deployment).
      *
      * The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
-Instead, it is hashed with
-     * keccak256: `keccak256(abi.encodePacked(true, initializeCalldata, providedSalt))`.
+Instead, it is hashed with keccak256: `keccak256(abi.encodePacked(true, initializeCalldata, providedSalt))`.
      * See {generateSalt} function for more details.
      *
-     * Using the same `implementationContract`, `providedSalt` and `initializeCalldata` multiple times will revert, as the
-     * contract cannot be deployed twice at the same address.
+     * Using the same `implementationContract`, `providedSalt` and `initializeCalldata` multiple times will revert, as the contract cannot be deployed twice at the same address.
      *
-     * If the initialize function of the contract to deploy is payable, value can be sent along to fund the created
-     * contract while initializing.
-However, sending value to this function while the initialize function is not
-     * payable will result in a revert.
+     * If the initialize function of the contract to deploy is payable, value can be sent along to fund the created contract while initializing.
+However, sending value to this function while the initialize function is not payable will result in a revert.
      *
      * @param implementationContract The contract address to use as the base implementation behind the proxy that will be deployed
-     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt
-     * that will be used by the `CREATE2` opcode for contract deployment
+     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment
      * @param initializeCalldata The calldata to be executed on the created contract *
      * @return The address of the minimal proxy deployed